 The State-Owned Enterprise Governance Council (SOEGC) was established in terms of the State Owned Enterprises Governance Act, (Act No.2 of 2006) to primarily provide efficient governance of State Owned Enterprises (SOEs) on behalf of Government as the owner/shareholder, vested with concomitant powers and responsibilities for implementing an integrated governance policy framework against which to monitor compliance by SOE's.

 The Public Enterprises Governance Amendment Act (PEG Act) came into existence during 2015 whereby the Ministry replaced the SOEGC and transformed to a Ministry.

 The new Ministry was to be led by Hon.
 Leon Jooste, as Minister and Hon.
-Angel !Nawatiseb as the Deputy Minister, with Mr. Frans Tseehama the Permanent Secretary.
+Angel !Nawatiseb as the Deputy Minister, with Mr. Frans Tseehama the former Executive director.

 However, the Ministry inherited critical challenges pertaining to the Public Enterprises landscape that includes a myriad of complexities surrounding non-performing public enterprises.

 This multiple-principal agency scenario blurs reporting and accountability lines due to the presence of different role players and also result in delays to, timely, arrive at crucial decisions required to address business challenges.